GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 ### Protection Using Test Mode

+!!!
+Warning
+    This mode is not recommended in a production scenario.

 - Navigate to `Configuration` > `JSON Configuration` > `OxTrust Configuration`
 - Locate the `Scim properties` section
-- Select **TEST** in the `Protection mode` list
+- Select **TEST** in the `Protection Mode` list
 - Click the "Save Configuration" button at the bottom

-Note this mode is not recommended for a production scenario.

 ## Where to locate SCIM-related logs